What osha 29 cfr 1910 135: What Is Osha 29 Cfr 1910 135

 Manufacturing, Warehousing, Utilities, Oil & Gas — If a Falling Object Can Reach Your Head, OSHA 1910.135 Applies

 Short answer: OSHA 29 CFR 1910.135 is the federal standard requiring head protection in general industry workplaces — manufacturing plants, warehouses, utilities, oil and gas facilities, chemical plants, and any other employer operating under 29 CFR Part 1910.
 Like its construction counterpart (1926.100), it requires ANSI/ISEA Z89.1-compliant helmets whenever workers face head-injury risk from falling objects or electrical hazards.
-The employer must provide compliant hard hats at no cost — and violations carry serious-citation penalties up to $16,131 per instance.
+The employer must provide compliant hard hats at no cost — and violations carry serious-citation penalties up to the listed price per instance.

 The Scope Is Broader Than Most Employers Realize: OSHA's general industry standards under Part 1910 cover more than 6 million workplaces and 90 million workers in the United States — far more than the construction sector.
-Head injuries in general industry cost employers an estimated $1.1 billion annually in workers' compensation, lost productivity, and regulatory penalties, according to the National Safety Council.
+Head injuries in general industry cost employers an estimated the listed price.1 billion annually in workers' compensation, lost productivity, and regulatory penalties, according to the National Safety Council.
 In manufacturing, utilities, and warehousing, the hazards that trigger 1910.135 are present every shift — yet compliance audits consistently find unprotected workers in areas with documented overhead risks.

 OSHA 29 CFR 1910.135 — Quick Reference